CBalosache/WeatherAPI/README.md

  - The Test class which contains 29 different tests which are checking to see if the data received from the API has the correct structure.
  ## Description of Test Class
  The Test Class has test for every different element type.
 It is worth mentioning that since all the elements in list have the same structure, testing every single one of them is not required because of the Equivalence Partitioning principle.
+### Three of the tests fail on purpose.
+- The first one that fails checks to see if at a particular point in time is day or night.
+The value that the API can return is a char and it can take only two values: 'd' for day and 'n' for night.
+- The second test that fails is related to the first one, but it checks for any possible outcome, not just 'd' or 'n'.
+Its main purpose is to make sure that the values returned are only 'd' or 'n'; Anything else would be an anomaly.
+- The last test that fails checks if an element inside the list contains or not "rain".